mmikowski/powercss/README.md

 # PowerCSS by Michael S. Mikowski

+## THIS LIBRARY IS IN DEVELOPMENT!
-# PLEASE DO NOT USE FOR ANY PURPOSE AT THIS TIME.
+## PLEASE DO NOT USE FOR ANY PURPOSE AT THIS TIME!

 ## Use libraries, not frameworks
 This is a library that strives to be best-in-class.